 Since 2005, the Company has engaged the services of Cordex Exploration LLC ("Cordex") to generate, evaluate, and explore mineral properties on behalf of the Company, primarily in Nevada; this has been accomplished through an agreement that is generally updated on an annual basis.
 The current agreement is in effect to December 31, 2015.
 Monthly payments consist of a management fee of US\$16,667.
 The Company has committed to fund annual exploration programs through Cordex of not less than US\$600,000.
 There is a specified NSR royalty for Cordex on existing and new Columbus Gold properties.
-Cordex and the Company share an officer and/or director in common.
+The principal of Cordex is the president of a subsidiary of the Company.